 Ultimately the Packers came up short, however, dropping a 51-45 overtime heartbreaker in Arizona, the highest-scoring postseason game in NFL history.
 But the disappointment fueled a determination and the late-season surge sparked a genuine optimism heading into 2010.

 That optimism led to high expectations, and the Packers became a popular preseason pick to represent the NFC in the Super Bowl.
-Boasting both a deep and maturing roster, and relative scheme continuity on both sides of the ball, prognosticators felt confident Green Bay was primed for a deep playoff run.
+Boasting both a deep and maturing roster, and relative scheme continuity on both sides of the ball, Green Bay was primed for a deep playoff run.

-Despite the constant fluidity of the gameday lineup, the Packers hung tough in all 16 games.
-Their six losses came by a combined 20 points, and they became the first team since the AFL-NFL merger in 1970 to never trail a game by more than seven points over an entire season.
-They finished the regular season with a 10-6 record following consecutive home wins in the final two weeks, and secured the sixth and final seed in the NFC’s playoff bracket.
+The Packers’ six losses came by a combined 20 points, and they became the first team since the AFL-NFL merger in 1970 to never trail a game by more than seven points over an entire season.
+They finished the regular season with a 10-6 record and secured the sixth and final seed in the NFC’s playoff bracket.

-Taking to the road for the NFC playoffs, the Packers started by bottling up the explosive Eagles’ offensive attack and winning the opening-round Wild Card game at Philadelphia by a score of 21-16.
-The task wouldn’t get any easier the following week as they traveled to Atlanta to take on the No. 1-seeded Falcons.
+Taking to the road for the NFC playoffs, the Packers started by bottling up the Eagles’ offensive attack and winning the opening-round Wild Card game at Philadelphia by a score of 21-16.
+The following week they traveled to Atlanta to take on the top-seeded Falcons.
 After an initial back and forth, Green Bay exploded with a 28-point second quarter and never looked back.
-On the strength of a near-flawless display of quarterbacking by Rodgers, and two crucial interceptions by Williams, the Packers hammered the Falcons 48-21, the second-largest margin of victory in team postseason history.
+On the strength of a near-flawless display of quarterbacking by Rodgers (31 of 36 for 366 yards and three TDs), and two crucial interceptions by Williams, the Packers hammered the Falcons, 48-21, the second-largest margin of victory in team postseason history.

-For the NFC Championship, the Packers faced their division rival, the Chicago Bears, for a chance to return to the Super Bowl for the first time since the 1997 season.
-Despite the rich, 182-game history of the rivalry, the game marked just the second-ever meeting between the two teams in the postseason.
-On a 20-degree afternoon at Soldier Field, the Packers got out to a 14-0 lead early in the second quarter.
-The opportunistic defense forced three Chicago turnovers, highlighted by an improbable 18-yard interception return for a touchdown by Raji that put Green Bay ahead 21-7 late in the fourth quarter.
+For the NFC championship, the Packers faced their division rival, the Chicago Bears, for a chance to return to the Super Bowl for the first time since the 1997 season.
+The game marked just the second-ever meeting between the two teams in the postseason.
+The Packers got out to a 14-0 lead early in the second quarter.
+The opportunistic defense forced three Chicago turnovers, highlighted by an improbable 18-yard interception return for a touchdown by nose tackle B.J.
+Raji that put Green Bay ahead, 21-7, late in the fourth quarter.
 Rookie cornerback Sam Shields sealed the 21-14 win on the Bears’ final drive, making his second interception of the game to send the franchise to its fifth Super Bowl.